 The Middle Ages instilled the great fear of the black cat

 In the Middle Ages before the Black Death of 1348 CE, the main purpose of cats was to kill mice.
 It was a relationship built on mutual understanding that the cats kept rodents away so their presence was generally accepted.
 But as death spread rampantly in Europe due to the Bubonic Plague, cats became intensely feared and almost all were exterminated.
-Thankfully, not all those who lived during the medieval times hated cats.
+Thankfully, not all those who lived during medieval times hated cats.
 In fact, nuns were known to keep these cats as pets.
 And many medieval Islamic cultures had a soft spot in their hearts for cats as well.
 But black cats didn’t have it so easy.

 Not long after this time, many religious affiliates began to believe that black cats were associated with the Devil.
 The thought was that these cats were somehow related to the devil, and many religious people of this time feared them with passion.
 By the 16th century, the omens surrounding black cats were common in many cultures.
 Italians during this time believed that if a person fell in and a black cat were to lay on their bed, surely they would die.
-And the Normans and Germanic people believed that if you were to see a black cat, your days were quickly numbered.
+The Normans and Germanic people believed that if you were to see a black cat, your days were quickly numbered.

 Fear makes people do crazy things, as we know, and it took several centuries for people to see the beauty in black cats and to appreciate and love them.
 After all, a black cat is no different than any other cat.
 But during these times, superstitions reigned over logic and reasoning.